| CVE |

 CVSS v3.1 |

-| An issue was discovered in Open-Xchange OX App Suite before 7.8.2-rev8.
-Script code can be injected to contact names.
-When adding those contacts to a group, the script code gets executed in the context of the user which creates or changes the group by using autocomplete.
-In most cases this is a user with elevated permissions.
+| An issue was discovered in Open-Xchange OX App Suite before 7.8.1-rev11.
+Script code can be embedded to RSS feeds using a URL notation.
+In case a user clicks the corresponding link at the RSS reader of App Suite, code gets executed at the context of the user.
 Malicious script code can be executed within a user's context.
-This can lead to session hijacking or triggering unwanted actions via the web interface (sending mail, deleting data etc.). |
+This can lead to session hijacking or triggering unwanted actions via the web interface (sending mail, deleting data etc.).
+The attacker needs to reside within the same context to make this attack work. |

 | An issue was discovered in Open-Xchange OX App Suite before 7.8.1-rev8.
 References to external Open XML document type definitions (.dtd resources) can be placed within .docx and .xslx files.
 Those resources were requested when parsing certain parts of the generated document.
 As a result an attacker can track access to a manipulated document.
 Usage of a document may get tracked and information about internal infrastructure may get exposed. |